Loader

 blog

-Staying Physically Active: Due to the constant aches and joint pain that comes with growing older, the amount of physical activity reduces with time.
-Going for walks daily or taking up small fitness activities like yoga or badminton can go a long way in getting the heart rate up and improving the amount of oxygen content in the bloodstream.
-This can then help keep the brain active and improve the memory of seniors and prevent for dementia in seniors.
+Due to the constant aches and joint pain that comes with growing older, physical activity often reduces over time.
+However, daily walks or activities like yoga and badminton improve oxygen levels in the bloodstream.
+This keeps the brain active and helps prevent dementia in seniors.

 Want to understand which strategy will best work for your aging parent?
 Talk to our health experts today.